 Swansea is so much more than a seaside city with two Universities.
-Whether you’re beginning your student life here in September or returning in the new term and excited to explore some fresh things to do, Swansea has everything you could want from a student city.
+(Swansea University & UWTSD) Whether you’re beginning your student life here in moving into student accommodation in September 2021 or returning in the new term, we are sure you are excited to explore, especially post-lockdown!
+Swansea has everything you could want from a student city.

-Join our own St Davids resident Rachel as she shows us around her favourite spots, and take a look at our own suggestions for top student activities in Swansea.
+Join us as we take you around our favourite spots, and take a look at our own suggestions for top student activities in Swansea.
 Whether its culture, sport, food and drink or something quirky that you’re after, we’ve got you covered.

 1) Swansea Castle